It has happened! Evolutionary scientists rejoice!

 Further, consider the watery environment in which a platypus survives—in fact, thrives.
 (When a platypus is removed from its natural habitat, its lifespan is greatly abbreviated.)

 As with many other mammals, it has eyes, ears and a nose.
 All three are fully functioning and would serve a platypus well if it spent much time on land.
-On the other hand, its heavily webbed front feet mean that it is forced to walk on its knuckles, or risk damaging the somewhat fragile webbing.
+On the other hand, its heavily webbed front feet force it to walk on its knuckles, or risk damaging the somewhat fragile webbing.
 In the water, the beauty of the animal’s design becomes apparent.
 It maneuvers gracefully with speed and precision while foraging for food.

 Though it spends the majority of its time in water, the platypus never evolved an ability to hold its breath for very long, typically no more than 30 seconds.
 How is it that an animal living primarily in the water for “millions” of years still cannot hold its breath for more than half a minute?